logo

 }

-After you have cut and pasted all your application configurations into webswing-app.config
+After you have cut and pasted all your application configurations into webswing-app.config, you can remove empty "swingConfig" fields from webswing-server.config.
+The configuration that is left in this file is your webswing-server.config.

 Admin Console